knime/knime-cloud-azure/README.md

 KNIME Executors expect a cloud-init directive.
 This directive specifies the needed parameters that have to be passed to the Executor to allow it to find the KNIME Server.

-The example Azure ARM templates configure the custom data and pass the results to each VM within a VMSS.
-If you decide to use a different technology to create VMSS instances for KNIME Executors, be sure to use the format specified below.
+The example Azure ARM templates configure the custom data and pass the data to each VM within a VMSS.
+There is need for you to change this.
+The purpose of this section is to inform you of the custom data in case you want to use a different method than ARM to deploy KNIME Executors.

+If you decide to
+use a different technology to create VMSS instances for KNIME Executors, be sure to use the format specified below.
 Change the values in the *knime-executor.config* section to match your configuration.
+The example below provides sample values to demonstrate the structure of the *cloud-config* data.

 ```
 #cloud-config